cairnswm/ReallySimpleSvelteRouting/README.md

 ## Page Layout
 Our page layout is going to be a simple two column layout with the menu in the left hand column and the right hand column will be used to display the content for the menu option chosen.
 A CSS framework could be used for the columns, but for this tutorial we will stay with custom CSS classes instead of creating a dependency on a third part library.
-In the main page add the following styles.
+In the App.svelte page add the following styles.
 Svelte allows styles to be applied per component.

 ```css
 <style>